What is it about ‘the Jews’, American Protestants, and Israel/Palestine?

 The God they trusted guards their graves.

-At Yale’s 1964 commencement, three months before my freshman assembly, Brewster, the legatee of the Puritan “Exodus,” had presented the university’s honorary doctorate of laws to Martin Luther King, Jr., who at that time was telling America’s lords of segregation to “Let my people go,” as Moses had told pharaoh, and was leading American Blacks to what King, echoing Exodus, called “the promised land.”
-As Brewster presented Yale’s degree, their handshake reached across time and space, summoning Protestants and Jews whose ancestors had made history of the Exodus myth in ages past.
+At Yale’s 1964 commencement, three months before my freshman assembly, Brewster, the legatee of the Puritan Exodus, had presented the university’s honorary doctorate of laws to Martin Luther King, Jr., who at that time was telling America’s lords of segregation to “Let my people go,” as Moses had told pharaoh, and was leading American Blacks to what King called “the promised land,” again echoing Exodus.
+So, as Brewster handed him the certificate of Yale’s degree, their handshake reached across time and space, summoning Protestants and Jews whose ancestors had made history of the Exodus myth in ages past.

 The Rev. Dr. Martin Luther King, Jr. and Yale President Kingman Brewster, Jr. at the 1964 Yale Commencement

-Like the Hebrew prophet who “lives out a myth that may be dead in us and for us, whose fruitfulness cannot be known except by exposing it (and himself) to possible failure,” as political theorist George Shulman puts it, King and Brewster used speech-acts in the ceremony to revivify an ancient, sacred past and to make moderns do a double take on their own limitations.
-Yale’s civic poetry still had enough power to inflect Authority as decisively as Congress did by enacting the new civil rights laws of 1964 and ’65.
+Like the Hebrew prophet who “lives out a myth that may be dead in us and for us, whose fruitfulness cannot be known except by exposing it (and himself) to possible failure,” as political theorist George Shulman puts it, King and Brewster used speech-acts in the ceremony to revivify an ancient, sacred past and, not incidentally, to make us moderns do double takes on our presumptions.
+Yale’s civic poetry still had enough power then to inflect Authority as decisively as Congress did by enacting the new civil rights laws of 1964 and ’65.

-When those biblical undercurrents resurfaced again a few years later in a war between Hebrews and Egyptians in what Jews called their “promised land,” they also resurfaced in me: Early in June, 1967, you would have found me standing in line at the Jewish Agency in Manhattan, hoping to register as a noncombatant supporter of Israel in the Six-Day War.
+When biblical undercurrents resurfaced more directly a few years later in a war between Hebrews and Egyptians in what Jews still called their “promised land,” those undercurrents also resurfaced in me: Early in June, 1967, you would have found me standing in line at the Jewish Agency in Manhattan, hoping to register as a noncombatant supporter of Israel in the Six-Day War.
 Not yet 21, I needed parental permission, which I didn’t get, so I didn’t go.
-But two years later, I was in Haifa and the Galilee with the small Movement for Arab-Jewish Cooperation, holding intensive conversations with Palestinian citizens of Israel, as I’ve recounted in The New Jews, an anthology of essays by young American-Jewish activists of that time that I co-edited with the late scholar of Hebrew literature Alan Mintz.
-It may be worth noting my expression in that book of my doubts about Jewish nationalism and Zionism, even as an idealistic young supporter of Israel.
+But two years later, I was holding intensive conversations with Palestinian citizens of Israel at the invitation of the country’s small Movement for Arab-Jewish Cooperation, as I’ve recounted in The New Jews.
+It may be worth noting my expressions in that book of doubt about Jewish nationalism and Zionism, even as an idealistic young supporter of Israel.

 So let me make a few more observations about the original Jewish break from other traditions, and then about how New England Puritans transported that break into what has become this country’s fraught, disintegrating civic-republican culture.
-A different but no-less powerful intervention in American political culture was made by Spanish Catholics who colonized Florida and the American Southwest, as well as Latin America, but in this essay I trace the Calvinist/Hebraic origins of what became the classically liberal “Protestant Establishment” that governed the United States well into the 20th Century.
-Today there are so many other variants of evangelizing and proselytizing in America that some readers may be tempted to misread this essay itself as yet another variant of the same.
-It’s not.
-I’m not propagating or preaching anything in what follows but recognizing its continuing, problematic power in America’s political culture and public life.
+A different, equally powerful intervention in American political culture was made by Spanish Catholics who colonized Florida and the American Southwest, but in this essay I trace the Calvinist/Hebraic origins of the Northeastern, classically liberal “Protestant Establishment” that governed the United States well into the 20th Century.

 Jewish sublimity and its discontents